 Further, Tourists are believed to need the comforts and easement extended from daily routine (Quan and Wang, 2004).
 According to Ryan (1991), the experience of comfort and ease can enhance satisfaction level.
 Such a need for comforts and ease is especially salient among mass package tourists (Ryan, 1991).
 Despite longing for comforts and easement, tourists may also experience discomforts such as mosquito bites (Ryan, 1991).
 Indeed, Tourist experience can be positive, negative (Hanefors and Mossberg, 2003) or a combination of both within one experience.
 On the one hand, travel generally is associated with feelings of enjoyment and pleasure (Foster, 1986; Rojek, 1993).
 However, negative emotions may also occur (Ryan, 1991).
 According to Firat and Venkatesh (1993), postmodern consumers can experience contrasting emotions (love and hate) simultaneously.
 Further, Xie (2005) proposes the adoption of the concept of 'tourist happiness' to understand tourist emotional motives.
 As Xie (2005) states, tourists are motivated for 'tourist happiness'.
-His concept of 'tourist happiness' is a broader concept incorporating both the direct pleasure and indirect pleasure.
-Indirect happiness is the pleasure obtained from the experience of pain.
+His concept of 'tourist happiness is the pleasure obtained from the experience of pain.
 For instance, extraordinary water rafting tourists may experience fear and frustration during the holiday (Arnould and Price, 1993).
 Such experiences of fear and frustration may lead to sense of achievement, personal growth and renewal (Arnould and Price, 1993).